richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

    - This minimizes performance impacts.

 2. **Test with Real Data**:
-   - Run the data flow with production-scale datasets.
+   - Run the data flow with the full dataset in the **Customer** table.
    - Use the **Monitor** tab to track performance metrics (e.g., execution time, resource utilization).

 ---